harimseong/shell_project/README.md

 # minishell

-minishell is a 42-cursus C project to make quite simple shell program.
+Minishell is simple shell program which has subset of bash's features.

 ### installation
-installed readline library developer package is required to compile.
-installing it with package manager like apt or brew is recommended.
+libreadline developer package is required to compile. installing it with package manager like apt or brew is recommended.
 ##### Homebrew
 `brew install readline`